Frankie McKinney Arts Alliance

 The Mckinney Home and Furnishings:

-The Mckinney House presented a daring new style pf architecture to East Texas in 1912.
+The Mckinney House presented a daring new style of architecture to East Texas in 1912.
 The neoclassic house, a model of simplicity, practicality, & spacious elegance, departed from the gingerbread frills of the Victorian Era and moved with America toward the modern age and the steamline rage.

 The Home's decor exemplifies the gracious living of the early twentieth century with lush red velvet draperies, cranberry and gold walls, amd emossed ceilings with splendid light fixtures.